GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the exit command.
+1. User requests to exit application.
 2. TutorSynch shuts down and exits the program.

    Use case ends.